gtasa-savegame-editor/gtasa-savegame-editor/README.md

 $ mvn clean install -DskipTests=true
 ```

-You should now have a `.jar` file in the `target` folder.
-Run it.
+You should now have the following files inside a newly created `target` folder:

-If you use macOS, you should also have a `.app` file in `target/gtasaveedit-<version>-SNAPSHOT` that you can run.
+- `gtasaveedit-[version]-jar-with-dependencies.jar`
+    - This is the main executable.
+You can run it with `java -jar [jarfile]`.
+- `gtasaveedit_[version]_all.deb`
+    - This is a Debian package.
+You can install it on Debian, Ubuntu and other Linux distros based on those.
+    - You can also run `alien <debfile>` to create a `.rpm` file that can be installed on Fedora based distros.
+- `gtasaveedit-[version]/GTA SA Savegame Editor.app`
+    - This is a `.app` file to be used with macOS.